crowdfavorite-mirrors/wp-powerpress/readme.txt

 = Next Major Release Announcements =
 * PowerPress 6.0+ will no longer be compatible with WordPress 3.0.x, 3.1.x and 3.2.x.
 Please upgrade to WordPress 3.3 or newer to install future versions of PowerPress.
 * Translation support will change in PowerPress 6.0+.
 Translations will be packaged in a sepraate plugin made available on WordPress.org.
 This will allow us to release translations separately and more often.

+= 5.0.2 =
+* Released on 09/23/2013
+* Fixed another bug with *Feed Episode Maximizer* RSS <description> having the invalid characters when used with WordPRess 3.6.
+Added function `powerpress_get_the_excerpt_rss()` to permanently fix issue.
+* Removed `PHP_EOL` from powerpress-player.php where the player links are added to the post content.
+This should solve the issue where some themes or plugins replace new line characters with actual `<br/>` tags.
+(Thanks Nathan for the fix!)
+* Option to remove statistics from Dashboard has been re-added.
+5.0/5.0.1 removed the option which was automatically disabling statistics in dashboard.
+Our mistake!
+* Fixed bug with embed link no longer appearing when using FlowPlayerClassic audio player. (thanks cimmerian for bringing to our attention!)
+* Fixed bug with Taxonomy podcasting program level attributes (description, itunes subtitle) not getting applied to taxonomy feed correctly (Thanks Matt for bringing to our attention!)
+* Fixed bug with file size and duratoin checkbox setting in General Settings not saving correctly (Thanks Bridge Maker for letting us know about the bug!)
+* Added image uploader option to both the episode entry box poster image and new itunes image fields.
+This version will not cause issues with the media upload button if a user cancels the image upload.

 = 5.0.1 =
 * Released on 08/30/2013